St. Thomas the Apostle

 We are a Christ-centered church who loves to have visitors, and you are welcome to visit or join us for a service anytime!
 All services are conducted in English.
 While our church was founded by immigrants from Slovakia, Poland and Western Ukraine, today we are comprised of peoples of all ethnic backgrounds, most of whom are American converts to the ancient Orthodox Christian faith.

-If you have questions or would like to visit when there isn't a service, please use the email contact form on the bottom of this page to contact our priest, Fr.
+If you have questions or would like to visit when there isn't a service, please use the email contact form on the bottom of this page to contact our priest, Very Reverend Fr.
 Joseph Edgington.

 A Word From the Holy Fathers